 Join the conversation with your customers

 Respond to a review with a direct message or public comment.
-If someone leaves a poor review, apologize and offer to make the situation better.
-Many times this can turn around a bad situation and revive the customer relationship.
+If someone leaves a poor review, apologize and offer to improve the situation.
+This can often turn around a bad situation and revive the customer relationship.

 Photos and business information

 Upload photos, add a link to your website, and ensure that your hours are up to date so consumers searching for your business can easily find it.